Seagate/halon/doc/architecture/communicating-processes/index.rst

 Tracking Station
 ++++++++++++++++

-**Functionality**: The recovery coordinator is the “brain” of HAMS-Cabal.
+**Functionality**: The recovery coordinator is the “brain” of Halon.
 It sits in the tracking station, which is a set of nodes whose stateful services are all replicated, so as to tolerate one or more node and communication failures.